osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Types Access Control List`

-Get the default types ACL.
+Get the default ACL for the Types collection.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**